 Keeping code quality high requires constant refactors.
 Semantic Version Control helps you diffing refactored code.

-Check the second example: it is a crisscross diff that happens when two methods swap their relative positions on the file.
+Check the second example.
+This is a crisscross diff that happens when two methods swap their relative positions on the file.
 Plastic parses the code, finds where the methods are, and then diffs them.
-A traditional text-based diff tries to match line by line, which doesn't work here.
+A traditional text-based diff tries to match line-by-line, which doesn't work here.

 Refactoring is key to keep code quality high and now diffing the refactored code will be straightforward.

 As you can see, Refactor Analysis or multi-file semantic diff is a huge step ahead in what the version control can do and how it can help you being more productive on a daily basis.
 We think that what you see here today will be the standard in a few years.

 Check the next screenshot to see how the regular file diff is decorated with new icons (the Multi-file Moved category) to explain that a "cross-file diff" has been detected:

 In the following picture, you can see one more example of a multi-file refactor where a class is split in three: